hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 DNS → declared semantic intent (DFH) → crawl → infer → arbitrate → answer

-This specification is intentionally redundant it explains as the first-hop SEO + protocol + AI grounding + web architecture + provenance + crawl geometry + safety + future adoption + implementation details all from different angles.
+This specification is intentionally redundant, people struggle to understand this.
+It explains as the first-hop SEO + protocol + AI grounding + web architecture + provenance + crawl geometry + safety + future adoption + implementation details all from different angles. ~7 different explanations of “first hop”

+~6 explanations of /sitemap

+~5 explanations of “not truth”

+~4 restatements of DNS analogy

 “If this sounds too strong, paste it into an AI and ask whether the logic holds.”